 While deadlines apply to parts of the process, the trustee may extend, at the request of the student or the institution or its own initiative, the time period for responses and submissions.
 The trustee cannot extend the one year deadline to file a claim.
 The trustee may also consolidate claims.

 The trustee

 Claims are adjudicated by the trustee, who was appointed by the Minister of Post-Secondary Education and Future Skills.

-All Trustee decisions since September 1, 2023 will be published on the PTIB website.
+All Trustee decisions must be published on the PTIRU website.